gekatateam/neptunus/plugins/processors/converter/README.md

  - `field:log.line` for field.

 The target takes from converter configuration.
 Use:
  - `id` to convert source to event id.
-In this case, if source is `uuid`, `timestamp` or `routingkey`, path must be any non-empty string.
+In this case, if source is `uuid`, `timestamp` or `routingkey`, path must be any non-empty string (e.g. same as source, like `uuid:uuid`).
 In other cases, label or field from path will be used;
  - `timestamp` to convert source to event timestamp.
-If source is `id` or `routingkey`, path must be any non-empty string.
+If source is `id` or `routingkey`, path must be any non-empty string (e.g. same as source, like `id:id:unix_milli`).
 In other cases, label or field from path will be used;
  - `routing_key` to convert source to event routing key.
-If source is `id`, `uuid` or `timestamp`, path must be any non-empty string.
+If source is `id`, `uuid` or `timestamp`, path must be any non-empty string (e.g. same as source, like `timestamp:timestamp`).
 In other cases, label or field from path will be used;
  - `label` to convert source to label.
 Path is always a label name to set.
 If source is `field`, field from path will be used;
  - `string`, `integer`, `unsigned`, `float`, `boolean`, `time` or `duration` to convert source to concrete field type.
 Path is always a field path to set.
 If source is `label` or `field`, label or field from path will be used.